-It can be difficult to understand the difference between a prototype and mockup, but they’re not one in the same.
-A prototype is more than just sketches or an early pre-launch interface; it’s also used as input for testing new design ideas with users before investing time into developing any software systems based off those insights (known formally called “user experience research”).
+It can be difficult to understand the difference between a prototype and a mockup, but they’re not the same.
+A prototype is more than just sketches or an early pre-launch interface; it’s also used as input for testing new design ideas with users before investing time into developing any software systems based on those insights.
+That’s why you need the best prototyping tools.

 There are few skills more potent or important than prototyping.
-The act of creating a prototype—from simple wireframes all the way through testing and final visuals–is an essential part in any designer’s portfolio, but it can also destroy your hard work if not done properly with care.
+The act of creating a prototype—from simple wireframes through testing and final visuals–is an essential part of any designer’s portfolio and UI UX design services but it can also destroy your hard work if not done properly with care.

 What Is a Prototype?